 This page provides information about the opinions, aspirations, and needs expressed by community members during the neighborhood planning process.
 It is organized chronologically, with the latest information near the top of the page.

-Neighborhood Priorities Summer 2018
+Neighborhood Priorities: Summer 2018

 On June 6th and 10th, 2018 nearly 300 residents attended two community events at North Eugene High School.
 They were asked to identify priorities in the five topic areas of the plan.
 In addition to these two events, we conducted targeted outreach to underrepresented communities and created an online version of the questionnaire.
 In total we heard from over 450 people!
 The following report includes the results of these various forms of outreach.
 These neighborhood priorities will provide direction as we move into drafting policies and actions.

 Interactive Web Map